Welcome: I come in peace, a Zimbabwe greeting — Tod Gobledale, UK

 ‘WELCOME.’

-What does ‘welcome’ mean? … take responses
+What does ‘welcome’ mean? … take responses [safe, part of the group]

-How do you make someone feel WELCOME?
+How do you make someone feel WELCOME? … take responses

-What do they do to make people coming to church feel welcome? [say hello; give them a hymnal; offer tea; introduce themselves; sharing with them.]
+What do they do to make people coming to our church feel welcome? [say hello; give them a hymnal; offer tea; introduce themselves; sharing with them.]

 When the people greet one another, they use a two-handed handshake.
 They still shake with one hand, and the other hand grasps the wrist of the shaking hand, so they are clasped together.